-Aaron Ettenberg^{a,}, Kathy Ayala^a, Jacob T. Krug^a, Lisette Collins^a, Matthew S. Mayes^a, Matthew P.A.
+Aaron Ettenberg^a, Kathy Ayala^a, Jacob T. Krug^a,

+Lisette Collins^a, Matthew S. Mayes^a, Matthew P.A.
 Fisher^b

+^aDepartment of Psychological and Brain Sciences

+^bDepartment of Physics

+University of California, Santa Barbara, CA 93106

+Corresponding Author:

+Professor Aaron Ettenberg,

-^a Department of Psychological and Brain Sciences, University of California, Santa Barbara, CA 93106, USA ^b Department of Physics, University of California, Santa Barbara, CA 93106, USA
+Department of Psychological and Brain Sciences

+University of California, Santa Barbara, CA, 93106-9660, USA
-ARTICLE INFO

-Keywords: Lithium Animal model Ketamine Mania Locomotor activity Lithium isotopes

-ABSTRACT
+E-Mail address: ettenberg@ucsb.edu

+Abstract

-Sub-anesthetic doses of ketamine produce an increase in rodent ambulation that is attenuated by co-administration of naturally-occurring lithium (Li-N), the drug most commonly employed in the treatment of bipolar illness.
-As a consequence, ketamine-induced hyperactivity has been proposed as an animal model of manic behavior.
+The administration of sub-anesthetic doses of ketamine produces in rats a robust increase in locomotor activity that can be reserved or greatly attenuated by co-administration of natural occurring lithium (Li-N), the drug most commonly employed in the treatment of bipolar illness.
+As a consequence, ketamineinduced hyperactivity has been proposed as an animal model of mania.
 The current study employed a modified version of this model to compare the potency of Li-N to that of each of its two stable isotopes - lithium-6 (Li-6) and lithium-7 (Li-7).
-Since Li-7 constitutes 92.4% of the parent compound it was hypothesized to produce comparable behavioral effects to that of Li-N. The current study was devised to determine whether Li-6 might be more, less, or equally effective at tempering hyperactivity relative to Li-7 or to Li-N in an animal model of manic behavior.
-Male rats were maintained on a restricted but highincentive diet containing a daily dose of 2.0 mEq/kg of lithium (Li-N), Li-6 or Li-7 for 30 days.
+Since Li-7 constitutes 92.4% of the parent compound it was hypothesized that it would produce comparable behavioral effects to that Li-N. The goal of the current study was to determine whether purified Li-6 might be more, less, or equally effective at tempering mania relative to Li-7 or to Li-N itself.
+Male rats were maintained on a restricted but high-incentive diet containing a daily dose of 2.0 mEq/kg of lithium (Li-N), Li-6 or Li-7 for 30 days.
 A control group consumed a diet infused with sodium chloride (NaCl) in place of lithium to control for the salty taste of the food.
-On day 30, baseline testing revealed no differences in the locomotor behavior among the four treatment groups.
-Animals then continued their Li/NaCl diets for an additional 11 days during which every subject received a single IP injection of either ketamine (25 mg/kg) or 0.9% physiological saline.
+On day 30, baseline testing revealed no differences in the locomotor behavior among the four of the treatment groups.
+Animals then continued their Li/NaCl diets for an additional 11 days during which every subject received a single IP injection of either ketamine (25mg/kg) or 0.9% physiological saline.
 On the final four days of this regimen, locomotor activity was assessed during 60 min sessions each beginning immediately after ketamine injection.
 While all three lithium groups produced comparable decreases in ketamine-induced hyperactivity on the first trial, by the fourth trial Li-6 animals exhibited significantly greater and more prolonged reductions in hyperactivity compared to either Li-7 and Li.
 These results suggest that Li-6 may be more effective at treating mania than its parent compound.